SamaAlt/ZarkNews/Prep-Files/api_documentation.md

       "errors": [
         "title: This field is required.",
         "content: This field is required.",
+        "author_id: This field is required.",
+        "tags: This field is required.",
-        "author_id: This field is required."
+        "location: This field is required."
       ]
     }
     ```